next up previous

 Academic:

-Complex systems (Theoretical descriptions of life, Cellular automata, Chaos, Information theory etc), Ontological Theories of Everything
+Complex systems (Theoretical descriptions of life, Cellular automata, Chaos, Information theory etc).

 Applied: